BORTECH HORIZONTAL DTH HAMMER METHOD

 "Bortech's DTH Horizontal Hammer System completed several of our water utility tunnels.
 There system was the only method that could drill through 50,000 psi volcanic basalt rock formation"

-Bortech employed their first build DTH Horizontal hammer system on this project.
+Bortech employed their latest DTH Horizontal hammer system on this project.
 With this hard rock formation.
 The correct hammer size and air pressure would be necessary to fracture the rock and advance the casing pipe.
 Because the previous attempt deviated from the design line and grade.
 We moved the centerline of our drill over.
 We successfully completed the rock bore in 5 shifts.
 And recorded penetration rates of 10'-15' per hour.

 Since this project Bortech has performed several bore project ranging from mixed face rock, boulders and cobbles as well as blasted rock fill zones under highways.